 Does your website have a blog?
-The BlogPosting Schema or Article Schema helps you structure the blog and indicate the title, body text, author and more.
-Google may include your article and is image in a carousel:
+The BlogPosting Schema or Article Schema helps you structure the blog and indicate the title, body text, author, and more.
+Google may include your article and an image in a carousel:

 A great way to stand out in the search results is by showing up in the FAQ rich snippets.
 Google describes how to add this.
 Here's an example of how an FAQ can show up in Google: